ffeldhaus/S3-Client/S3-Client-Tutorial.md

 Update-SgwConfigManagement -MinApiVersion 1
 ```

-## Buckets
+## Bucket Cmdlets

-As a grid administrator, listing buckets will return all buckets for all tenants by creating S3 credentials for every tenant and then listing their buckets.
-For tenant users, only the buckets of the individual tenant will be listed.
+As a StorageGRID administrator, listing buckets will return all buckets for all tenants by creating S3 credentials for every tenant and then listing their buckets.
+For StorageGRID tenant users, only the buckets of the individual tenant will be listed.
+For all other S3 services, only the Buckets of the current user will be listed.

 ```powershell
 Get-S3Buckets
 ```

-Grid Administrators can list all buckets of an individual tenant with
+StorageGRID Administrators can list all buckets of an individual StorageGRID tenant by using the tenant account ID:

 ```powershell
 Get-S3Buckets -AccountId $AccountId